 A Canvas in Need of a Colorful Palette

-Five years ago, when the eye-opening Google report became public, the tech giant exposed a pressing need for the industry to concentrate on inclusion.
+When the eye-opening Google report became public, the tech giant exposed a pressing need for the industry to concentrate on inclusion.
 At Google, 83% of STEM employees were men.
 In terms of racial composition, the largest minority group, at 34%, were Asian.
 About 60% of the entire tech workforce was white.
-Despite the public shaming Google endured (insert your own bell-ringing “Game of Thrones” shame meme here), its transparency spurred a wave of reform across the tech space.
+Despite a bit of public shaming, Google's transparency spurred a wave of reform across the tech space.
 But even the current figures show that more must be done.

 Diversity Must Be More than a Data Point